 New York City Homelessness: The Basic Facts

-The chances are you have walked by or shared a train car with someone homeless, know someone personally who has been homeless or even experienced homelessness yourself.
+The chances you have walked by or shared a train car with someone homeless, know someone personally who has been homeless or even experienced homelessness yourself daily is not only likely but a reality.

 Today, more New Yorkers are experiencing homelessness than ever before.
 In New York City more than 8.4 million people, nearly one in every 125 New Yorkers are homeless — that’s nearly 70,000 men, women, and children.